Skip to content

 This award is given by the President to an outstanding individual, not in the teaching profession, who has shown extraordinary support to language education.
 Nomination for the award is at the discretion of CLTA’s president, with the approval of CLTA’s board of directors.
 There is no nomination form, although it is appropriate for members to make recommendations in writing to the president.

 Each year the Awards Committee chooses a truly extraordinary world language and culture educator who will participate in the Teacher of the Year program.
 The CLTA TOY first competes at the regional level at the Southwest Conference on Language Teaching (SWCOLT) which is held annually in one of the member states.
 The winner of the Regional Level goes on to the American Conference on the Teaching of Foreign Languages (ACTFL) level, held at the annual ACTFL Convention & Expo at one of the member states.
-CLTA TOYs are chosen from a short list of former and current Outstanding Teachers and Teacher Leaders, and others who demonstrate the qualities most likely to be recognized at the Regional and National levels.
+CLTA TOYs are self nominated from former and current Outstanding Teachers and Teacher Leaders, and others who demonstrate the qualities most likely to be recognized at the Regional and National levels.
 The winner must submit a professional portfolio, including video, and participate in a rigorous interview process on both levels.
-The application by CLTA and the portfolio deadline for submission are typically November and January.
-Self-nominations for this award are not accepted, although suggestions for colleagues, made in writing to the Awards Chair may be considered.
+The application for the 2025 CLTA Teacher of the Year will be available in April 2024.
+Click on title for requirements.
+To apply click HERE.

 Back to top